jennguyen1/nhuyhoa/_posts/2015-11-27-GLM-Poisson-Regression.md

 Greater heterogeneity in Poisson resulting in overdispersion results in a larger value of $$D$$.
 As $$D \rightarrow 0$$, $$Var(Y) \rightarrow \mu$$ and the negative binomial and Poisson regression gives the same inference.

-To fit a negative binomial function in R:
+In R, fit a negative binomial function with

 {% highlight r %}
 # load package